- Feeling concerned? You’re not alone!

 - Knowing when to leave them and when to keep them at home

-Being a parent means there are going to be times when you’ll need to hand over your child to someone else’s care, perhaps with a childminder or nursery, staff at school, family members, parents of school friends, or after school clubs such as Brownies.
+Being a parent means there are going to be times when you’ll need to hand over your child to someone else’s care, perhaps to a childminder or nursery, staff at school, family members, parents of school friends, or after school clubs such as Scouts or Brownies.

-Whether your child has a confirmed diagnosis of asthma, or has ‘suspected asthma’, here we give you some expert advice alongside some tips and ideas from other parents, to help you feel more confident about leaving them.
+Whether your child has a confirmed diagnosis of asthma, or has ‘suspected asthma’, here we give you some expert advice alongside some tips and ideas from other parents, to help you feel more confident about leaving them with other people.

-- know very little about asthma or have incorrect or out of date ideas about it
+- know very little about asthma or have incorrect or outdated ideas about it

 - make assumptions about what their child does and doesn’t need, or can and can’t do